chbrown13/class-ops/Basics/Setup2.md

 ```|{type:'terminal'}
 ```

-Docable also provides several types of terminals including bash and zsh as well as Evaluate, Print, Loop (REPL) terminals for other programming languages such as node, python, Ruby (irb), and Java (JShell).
+Docable also provides several types of terminals including bash and zsh as well as Read-Eval-Print Loop (REPL) language shells for programming languages such as JavaScript (node), Python, Ruby (irb), and Java (JShell).

 ### Multiple Targets